Can Foam Rolling Help With Posture?

 | Lats / upper back | Shoulder protraction | 4-5x per week |

-The thoracic spine is the top priority for most people.
+The thoracic spine is the top priority for a lot of people.
 Sitting all day compresses the T-spine into a rounded curve, and rolling that region restores natural extension.
 Pair thoracic work with chest rolling to release the shoulder pull, and you're tackling the two biggest drivers of upper-body postural collapse in a single session.

 The 321 STRONG Foam Massage Roller is purpose-built for thoracic spine work.
 The patented 3-zone textured surface varies pressure depth as you move along the spine, and the BPA-free EVA foam holds its shape under full body weight without bottoming out.
 That consistency matters when you're targeting the same tight areas every day.